-- 1. Attendance: Attendance of the social enterprise workshop and final presentation are compulsory.
+- Attendance: Attendance of the social enterprise workshop and final presentation are compulsory.
 3/4 of attendance in lectures is required.
 Failure to comply with the attendance requirement will lead to failure in this course.
 Punctuality for classes is greatly appreciated. - 2.
 Participation: Students are expected to participate actively in class activities.
 They are expected to explore related information with initiatives and read recommended readings, as well as prepare for and participate in discussions. - 3.
-Social Enterprise Workshop cum Presentation: The class will be divided into small groups with no more than 5 students in 1 group, each group is required to give a short presentation in regards to the designated social enterprise.
-The presentation is expected to provide an idea to promote this designated social enterprise among the youth community and targeted customers. - 4.
-Personal Reflection Writing: Each student will submit a reflection writing between 500-1000 words individually, the required reading is at least 1 chapter among the recommended book list.
+Social Enterprise Workshop cum Presentation: The class will be divided into small groups with no more than 5 students in 1 group, each group is required to give a short presentation in regards to the designated social enterprise or selected underprivileged group.
+The presentation is expected to provide an idea to enhance the well-being of this designated social enterprise or selected underprivileged group. - 4.
+Personal Reflection Writing: Each student will submit a reflection writing between 500-1000 words individually, the required reference is either at least 1 chapter among the recommended book list or an interview with a social enterprise founder/leader.